Robustness-by-Construction Synthesis: Adapting to the Environment at Runtime: Strongly Adaptive Strategies

 \subsection{Existence of Strongly Adaptive Strategies}

 While strongly adaptive strategies generalize adaptive strategies, there is a catch in the definition: The former may not always exist, whereas the latter always do.
-For instance, consider the graph given in \autoref{fig:no strongly ex} with initial vertex~$0$ and the formula~$\varphi = \Boxdot p$.
-It is clear that Player~$0$ can enforce $0011$ from any play prefix in $0(10)^*$ by eventually moving to vertex~$3$.
+To show this, consider the graph given in \autoref{fig:no strongly ex} with initial vertex~$0$ and the formula~$\varphi = \Boxdot p$.
+It is clear that Player~$0$ can enforce $0011$ from every play prefix in $0(10)^*$ by eventually moving to vertex~$3$.
 And if at some point, Player~$1$ makes the bad move~$1\rightarrow 2$, then Player~$0$ enforces $0111$ as the token stays at vertex~$2$ forever.
-However, any adaptive strategy for Player~$0$ has to eventually visit vertex~$3$, unless Player~$1$ makes a bad move prior.
+However, every adaptive strategy for Player~$0$ has to eventually visit vertex~$3$, unless Player~$1$ makes a bad move prior.

 Note that Player~$1$ can only make a bad move at vertex~$1$, so visiting $1$ once more when at vertex $0$ instead of moving to vertex~$3$ gives her another chance to make a bad move.
 So, to optimize the enforced value under one bad move, Player~$1$ should stay in the loop between $0$ and $1$ forever.
 However, this is not the optimal behavior if no bad move occurs, as looping yields a value of $0000$, which is smaller than the value $0011$ that is achieved by eventually moving to $3$.